Valpal84/buzzline-03-valjohnson/README.md

 3. Know the command that works on your machine to execute python (e.g. py or python3).
 4. Know how to use the -m (module flag to run your file as a module).
 5. Know the full name of the module you want to run.
 Hint: Look in the consumers folder.
+6. To start the CSV consumer you need to use the code py -m consumers.csv_consumer_valjohnson (for windows).
+7. For MAC users, follow the code above, except change json to csv.

 What did we name the topic used with csv data?
 Hint: See the consumer code and [.env](.env).

+## About the Craft Inventory (CSV File)
+I have created a CSV file of some miscellaneous craft inventory as I'm an avid crafter who also owns a craft business.
+Using the producer and consumers I could track my inventory and add alerts to items that are low in stock.
+This would alert me to the need to restock or reorder inventory for my business.

 ## About the Smart Smoker (CSV Example)